rationaldom/rationaldom.github.io/start.md

 ## Psychology of BDSM: Are you a pervert?

 YES!
 Most definitely you are a pervert!
-But the good news is that, in a sense, everyone is pervert.
+But essentially, *everyone* is pervert.
 It is said that a pervert is *anybody* kinkier than you [Wiseman1996].

 The surprising fact is that BDSM practitioners are a surprisingly health crowd.
 Here is selection of readings from the Psychology Today.